- East and West Dearborn Downtown Development Authorities

 - Dearborn’s Juneteenth Mobility Stroll & Roll will see revelers roll down Michigan Avenue.

 As the Black Lives Matter movement marches on, more communities are celebrating Juneteenth.
 The holiday commemorates June 19, 1865 — the day, nearly two-and-a-half years after President Abraham Lincoln issued the Emancipation Proclamation, when Union Gen. Gordon Granger issued General Order No. 3 in Galveston, Texas, proclaiming all enslaved people free.
-The holiday has been celebrated in Texas since 1866 and is being embraced in other communities around the country, and an effort is underway to make it a national holiday.
-In the meantime, here are a few ways you can celebrate it in Michigan on Saturday, June 19.
+The holiday has been celebrated in Texas since 1866 and is being embraced in other communities around the country, and on Thursday, President Joe Biden signed a bill to make Juneteenth an official federal holiday.
+Here are a few ways you can celebrate it in Michigan on Saturday, June 19.

 Juneteenth Jubilee on the Historic Avenue of Fashion